 - In partnership with several businesses, community organizations and faith groups, we launched the #GSOAgainstRacism pledge.

-- We are working with the Greensboro Public Library on the One City, One Film initiative to kickstart a community conversation using the movie “The Hate U Give.”
+- In summer 2020, we worked with the Greensboro Public Library on the One City, One Film initiative to kickstart a community conversation using the movie “The Hate U Give.”
 We are in the process of planning a similar event for 2021.

-- An internal committee has been formed to plan diversity and inclusion training for Chamber employees.
+- An internal committee is leading ongoing diversity and inclusion training for Chamber employees.